 Cats are naturally very curious creatures and they love to explore.
 It is for their best interest to provide them with plenty of toys and entertainment not just to keep them away from your succulents, but for their overall wellness.
 A bored cat will find your succulents more appealing than an occupied one.

-Provide a scratch post.
+- Provide a scratch post.
 If you do not have one yet, a scratching post for your cat is a must.
 Any rough surface that the cat can use to scratch and sharpen his/her claws will do.
 Cats need a scratch post to let out their natural impulses to scratch and claw things.
 This will save you a lot of headache and will save your furniture/carpet/plants from a lot of damage.
+Here’s my recommendation for a scratch post.

-Offer lots of toys and trinkets.
+- Offer lots of toys and trinkets.
 Cats love things that move so hanging toys are great.
 Have a variety of toys and spread them around the house.
 The goal is to keep them engaged and entertained so they will leave your plants alone.
+Here are my recommendations for popular cat toys.

 Separate Them Physically